gerrit-coder/test/coder/README.md

    - `REPO`: Repository name (used as directory name)
    - `GERRIT_CHANGE` and `GERRIT_PATCHSET`: Change and patchset numbers

-2. The Terraform template (`code-server.tf`) declares these as variables and passes them to the Docker container as environment variables:
+2. The Terraform template (`code-server.tf`) accesses these via `data "coder_parameter"` data sources and passes them to the agent and Docker container:
-   - All Gerrit-related rich parameters are declared as Terraform variables with default empty strings
+   - All Gerrit-related rich parameters are declared as `data "coder_parameter"` blocks
+   - These are passed to the `coder_agent` via the `env` attribute
-   - These variables are included in the Docker container's `env` array
+   - They are also included in the Docker container's `env` array
    - This ensures the environment variables are available to the startup script

 3. The startup script in `code-server.tf` automatically:
+   - Configures git to disable Coder's askpass (prevents authentication conflicts)
+   - Prefers SSH URLs over HTTP URLs when both are available (SSH doesn't require authentication)
    - Installs git if not already present
+   - Auto-constructs `GERRIT_CHANGE_REF` from `GERRIT_CHANGE` and `GERRIT_PATCHSET` if missing
    - Clones the repository using the provided git URL
    - Fetches and cherry-picks the patchset
    - Handles existing repositories gracefully